 - Early-Bird Cameo:

-- Years before he was formally reintroduced into canon, one of the variant covers for Issue #1 of the main Star Wars comic series features the main characters of the Original Trilogy trying to avoid him.
+- Years before he was formally reintroduced into canon, one of the variant covers for Issue #1 of Star Wars (Marvel 2015) comic series features the main characters of the Original Trilogy trying to avoid him.
 Looks like they failed.

 - He or another member of his species appeared in Forces of Destiny short, "Bounty Hunted", which was released a couple of weeks before the Adventures issue that would formally recanonize him was released.

 - The Friend Nobody Likes: He isn't particularly popular amongst the rest of the smuggling community, many of whom think of him as a joke or incompetent.

 - The Trickster: Does this when he realizes the cargo he's carrying was fake and that the real one was most likely being carry to safety by one Han solo.

 - What You Are in the Dark: During the evacuation of Cloud City he has a choice between escaping with an crate of aurodium or helping a family of Troglof refugees escape in his ship.
 He leaves the riches behind and takes the family back to their homeworld for free, although he warns them not to spread word of his good deed.

 Crew of the Windfall